intragalactic/keys-cli/README.md

 ## keys

 `keys` is a command line tool to safely store and load sets of environment variables.
-The environments are encrypted-at-rest, and only decrypted at runtime.
+The variables are encrypted-at-rest.

 Prefix any command with `keys` to decrypt and load a specific environment.